miguel-nascimento/miguel-nascimento/README.md

 ### Hi there, I'm Miguel 👋

-A 18yo Math enthusiastic and CS fan. 🧪
+I'm a Math enthusiastic and CS fan. 🧪

 - ⚛️ Skills: Typescript, Rust, Python, C and C#.
 - 🔭 Working on: Game development.